Sell Business in Dubai: Why the Same Business Is Worth 3x More to the Right Buyer

 McKinsey's data shows acquirers pay 40%+ premiums on average.
 The gap between financial and strategic multiples can range from 2 to 5 turns of EBITDA depending on sector and synergy potential.
 In the right circumstances, with the right buyer, the same business can be worth 2x to 3x what a generic market process would produce.

-sell your business in Dubai without understanding that, you will anchor too low, market too broadly, and miss the buyers who would have paid the most.
+If you try to sell your business in Dubai without understanding that, you will anchor too low, market too broadly, and miss the buyers who would have paid the most.

 The right buyer does not just buy your company.
 They buy what your company lets them become after the deal closes.
 That is where strategic premiums come from.
 And that is what a disciplined, targeted sale process is designed to capture.